National Bank of Serbia: History

-Functions
+The National Bank of Serbia succeeds several institutions, all based in Belgrade, mirroring the complex history of Serbia throughout the 20th centuries.
+The first of these was established in 1884 as the Privileged National Bank of the Kingdom of Serbia.
+In 2003 Bank succeeded its immediate predecessor, the National Bank of Yugoslavia.

+Missions

+The responsibilities of the bank include monetary policy, the monopoly on issuance of Serbian banknotes and coins, the protection of price stability, and the promotion of stability of the financial system within Serbia.

-The National Bank of Serbia is independent and autonomous in carrying out its tasks laid down by the NBS Law and other laws, and is accountable for its work to the National Assembly of the Republic of Serbia.
-The primary objective of the NBS is to achieve and maintain price stability.
-Without prejudice to its primary objective, the NBS also contributes to maintaining and strengthening of the stability of the financial system.
+The National Bank of Serbia is independent and autonomous in carrying out its tasks laid down by the law, and is accountable for its work to the National Assembly of Serbia.
+The primary objective of the National Bank of Serbia is to achieve and maintain price stability.
+Without prejudice to its primary objective, it also contributes to maintaining and strengthening of the stability of the financial system.